SDHL-Scyda/XTPL/README.md

 NOTE:
-XTPL is used for SCRATCH
+XTPL is used for SCRATCH OPERATING SYSTEMS!
+IT WONT WORK ON NORMAL COMPUTERS!

 What is XTPL?
 XTPL stands for XBEISO TERMINAL PROGRAMM LANGUAGE, its used for the Xbeiso Terminal (Xbeiso 10 as of right now)